Centre pivot performance check

 When you order a centre pivot, you specify (and will pay for) a particular system capacity, drive train, sprinkler pack and all the various components.
-Obviously, it is important to do your homework on the specifications before placing your order.
-However, it is also important to be satisfied that the installed system performs as you expect.

 You should be satisfied that the machine that you are purchasing performs as you expect it to.

 - Does the pivot apply the designed volume of water?